Vail Ski Resort Snowboarding

 The 6th most popular snowboarding destination in Colorado.

-West of Denver, the typically crowded Vail ski area has 193 runs spread over 5,300 acres that are served by 21 lifts with a maximum vertical descent of 3,450 feet.
-The conditions at Vail are ideal for snowboarding and the terrain parks and half pipes at mountain-top Adventure Ridge are among the best in the west.
+West of Denver, the typically crowded Vail Mountain Resort has 193 runs spread over 5,300 acres that are served by 21 lifts with a maximum vertical descent of 3,450 feet.
+The conditions at Vail are ideal for snowboarding, and the terrain parks and half pipes at mountain-top Adventure Ridge are among the best in the west.
+The runs are categorized by difficulty into 20% beginner, 30% intermediate and 50% advanced.

 The front side of the mountain is decorated with Highline, Prima and other mogul runs that rate highly with visitors.
 The back side of the mountain offers a completely different experience with miles of open-bowl riding.
 There are huge sloping bowls with cliffs and treelines.
 Be ready for lots of traversing, such as to Mushroom and Mongolia.
 For big pow, try Genghis Khan in China Bowl or Sun Up Bowl.
 If you re trying to escape the hordes of tourists, check out Rasputins Revenge or Red Square.